brjt23/kafka-streamer/README.md

 To handle scalability we can take profit from [groups](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/3.0.1.RELEASE/reference/html/spring-cloud-stream.html#consumer-groups) by adding the property spring.cloud.stream.bindings.uppercase-in-0.group=testGroup.
 To test it, you can launch more than once the application and check that only one application will get the message from the test topic.

+## Tags
+To reuse code but keep different implementation of the binders I'm using git tags.
+ - Tag 1.0: Tag 1.0 contains a simple implementation using functions that receive String messages.
+There are simple bindings and a group binding.